Nick Lees and Bob Sanders Reminisce about Paige Young.

 Article says Paige met Hefner only once briefly at a stop at the Chicago mansion.

-By the end of her life she knew Hefner more closely in her hometown of Los Angeles.
+(By the end of her life Paige knew Hefner better in her own hometown of Los Angeles.
+Hefner bought a second mansion residence there in 1971.)

 During their conversation Shippey notices Paige “sitting there looking lovely and trying not to fall asleep. ” The attention goes back to Paige.

-She says she is a self taught artist turned actress, with an art studio in Venice and drama lessons with Jeff Corey.
-So far though, she has only had a non-speaking role on the Jonathan Winters show and as an audience member on the set of PAD.
+She says she is a self taught artist turned actress.
+She has an art studio in Venice Beach.
+She also took drama lessons with Jeff Corey.
+So far though, she has only had a non-speaking role on the Jonathan Winters show, and as an audience member on the set of PAD. (perhaps Paige is way in the background of both shows.)

 Montreal Star.
 July 2, 1969.
 More can be said about the unmentioned reference to Gowland.